César E. Trasobares: Awards

 Trasobares won the National Endowment for the Arts Fellowship, Washington, D.C., in 1979 and in 1980, he obtained the Cintas Foundation Fellowship for Art, 1980–81, New York City.

 Collections

-His work can be found in collections such as the Lowe Art Museum, University of Miami, Coral Gables, and in the Metropolitan Museum and Art Center, Coral Gables.
+His work can be found in collections such as the Pérez Art Museum Miami, Florida; Lowe Art Museum, University of Miami, Coral Gables, Allen Memorial Art Museum at Oberlin College, Ohio; the Miami Dade Public Library; and the Metropolitan Museum and Art Center, Coral Gables.